aws/aws-fpga/hdk/cl/examples/cl_dram_dma/README.md

-# CL_DRAM_DMA CustomLogic Example
+# CL_DRAM_DMA Custom Logic Example

+## ⚠️ <b>NOTE:</b> The example in this branch does not use DMA for data transfers as Shell v04182104 does not have a DMA engine.
-## :exclamation:  NOTE: If this is your first time using F1, you should read [How To Create an Amazon FPGA Image (AFI) From One of The CL Examples: Step-by-Step Guide](./../../../../README.md) first!!
+## ⚠️ <b>NOTE:</b> If this is your first time using F1, you should read [How To Create an Amazon FPGA Image (AFI) From One of The CL Examples: Step-by-Step Guide](./../../../../README.md) first!!

 ## Table of Content